Aquinnos/ai-concierge-chatbot/README.md

 # AI Concierge Chatbot for Hotels & Restaurants

-A modern, multilingual AI-powered chatbot designed for hotel and restaurant guests, built with Next.js 15, Payload CMS, and OpenAI integration.
+A multilingual AI-powered chatbot designed for hotel and restaurant guests, built with Next.js 15, Payload CMS, and OpenAI integration.
 This project provides automated customer service capabilities with fallback to AI when local FAQ knowledge base doesn't contain the answer.

 ## 🎯 Project Overview